20 Years Since the Promise of the World Summit Outcome

 2025 marks 20 years on from 2005 World Summit when the international community adopted the principle of the responsibility to protect populations from genocide, war crimes, crimes against humanity, and ethnic cleansing.
 The Responsibility to Protect has developed from its initial idea, faced the inaction of states and the United Nations Security Council, but has also seen progress in its implementation through ‘R2P Focal Points’ and in the UN General Assembly, as well as other parts of the UN system, and within regional organisations.

-The Organising Committee invites abstracts to be submitted for the 7th Responsibility to Protect in Theory and Practice Conference to be held in Liverpool, United Kingdom on 6th and 7th May 2025.
+The Organising Committee invites abstracts to be submitted for the 7th Responsibility to Protect in Theory and Practice Conference to be held in Ljubljana from 6th May 2025.

 About the Conference